 - How do I make a formal complaint?

 Further information is available from the High Hedges: complaining to the council leaflet on the GOV.UK website

 Either party has the right to appeal the decision made by the council.
-Information on the appeal process is available in the High Hedges: appealing against the council's decision leaflet on the GOV.UK website.
+Information on the appeal process can be found in High Hedges: appealing against the council's decision.

 - Do I need to pay a fee to the council?